The Value of Gold Teeth in Georgia

 The statistics are pretty clear.
 If prosecutors are citing criminal history, a common reason they give for using a peremptory strike that typically satisfies courts, it’s inextricably tied up with race.
 Blacks are incarcerated at six times the rate of whites, so if you’re striking jurors because of serious criminal history, the sort that would result in incarceration, you’re striking black jurors six times as often as white jurors.
 It would be amazing if the court had actually said criminal history had a racial component as well, but it’s still fascinating that the appellate court didn’t use criminal history to avoid dealing with the gold teeth issue altogether.

 Here, the outcome seems to hinge somewhat on whether the court is willing to accept the existence of a stereotype or not.
 Plenty of white people have gold teeth.
 Plenty of other people who aren’t black do too.
-It’s not like only black people have gold teeth, but it would be interesting to know if people who are black are in fact more likely to have gold teeth than people who aren’t.
+Most of them lose interest and might choose to sell dental scrap, that is, their gold tooth after a period.
+And it’s not like only black people have gold teeth, but it would be interesting to know if people who are black are in fact more likely to have gold teeth than people who aren’t.
 Regardless of its validity, however, the stereotype endures.
 If you ask most people to guess the race of a person based only on the fact they have gold teeth, most people are probably going to guess black.
+Now, there are ways to fix this such as having white veneers, but, teeth rot under veneers if improperly applied and this may have been a worry of the juror who opted for gold instead which is their right to do.

 The trial court did the expected thing.
 The prosecutor probably struck the guy with gold teeth because he was black, but prosecutors might reasonably want to avoid having jurors who like to stand out.
 The prosecutor’s excuse probably felt to the judge like an easy out, as there’s at least an arguable link between gold teeth and wanting to stand out.